ANGSD/NgsRelate/README.md

 ./ngsrelate  -h my.VCF.gz -O vcf.res
 ```
 By default, NgsRelate will estimate the allele frequencies using the individuals provided in the VCF files.
 Allele frequencies from the INFO field can used be used instead using `-A TAG`.
 The `TAG` usually take the form of `AF` or `AF1` but can be set to anything.
 By default the *PL* data (Phred-scaled likelihoods for genotypes) is parsed, however, the called genotypes can also be used instead with the `-T GT` option.
+If called genotypes are being used, the software requires an additional argument (`-c 1`).
+If using `-c 2`, ngsRelate calls genotypes assuming hardy-weinberg.

 # Input file format #